 Stromal cells are the connective tissue cells for all organs in the human body.
 The most common types these cells in our bodies are Pericytes and Fibroblasts (skin cells)

-Stromal cells can be found in the:
+Stromal cells can be found in:

 The primary function of the stromal cells are to support functions of the parenchymal cells of the specific organ in which they are found.[1]
 Widely used today in regenerative medicine centers are MSCs cells or Mesenchymal stem cells which are essentially multipotent stromal cells and used in many stem cell therapies including spinal cord injuries.[2]
 Stromal cells posses broad immunoregulatory properties.